cs50nestm/programs/fahrenheit/README.md

 ## Pseudocode

-First, write in `pseudocode.txt` at right some pseudocode that implements this program, even if not (yet!) sure how to write it in code.
+First, you may want to write some pseudocode that implements this program, even if not (yet!) sure how to write it in code.

 Odds are your pseudocode will use (or imply using!) one or more functions, operators, and variables.